 The lime generally involves ‘slamming a dom’ (playing dominoes) and ‘making sport’ (joking around), followed by an afternoon nap.

 11. Enjoy a Gourmet Coffee

-A perfect choice for breakfast, lunch or simply a caffeine hit with friends or colleagues on the weekend.
-Totally Barbados recommends you enjoy the relaxed air conditioned indoor or the breezy outdoor settings at The Barbados Coffee Bean.
+A perfect choice for breakfast, lunch, or simply caffeine hit with friends or colleagues on the weekend.
+Totally Barbados recommends you enjoy the relaxed air-conditioned indoor or the breezy outdoor settings at The Barbados Coffee Bean.

-Bajans and honorary Bajans all over the island are now prepared for the week ahead, until next weekend when we can do all our top things all over again.
+Bajans and honorary Bajans always visit Totally Barbados to stay on top of all the action happening on the island.
+We look forward to seeing you next weekend when we can do all our top things all over again.

 By: Brett Callaghan